aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 Degree 128 achieves the best absolute performance in the test suite, completing the transfer in 67 seconds compared to 92 seconds at degree 64, a meaningful **1.37x speedup** that brings total throughput to 1.69 GB/s.
 While this represents 68.7% efficiency for the doubling operation (rather than the theoretical 2x), the continued improvement demonstrates that the system remains functional and beneficial even at extreme parallelism levels.

 Total CPU decreases 8.0% (4,596% → 4,230%) despite doubling parallelism, while system CPU percentage improves from 83.9% to 70.5%.
-This occurs because network saturation at degree 128 moderates lock contention intensity, allowing the system to maintain productivity despite the coordination challenges inherent in managing 128 parallel streams.
+The reason for this unexpected efficiency improvement remains unclear, though it allows the system to maintain productivity despite the coordination challenges inherent in managing 128 parallel streams.

-### 4.2 Network Bottleneck as Accidental Governor
+### 4.2 Unexpected Efficiency Improvements at Degree 128

 Degree 128 exhibits a counterintuitive result: **lower system CPU overhead** (70.5%) than degree 64 (83.9%) despite doubling parallelism, while total CPU actually **decreases by 8.0%** (4,596% → 4,230%).
 User CPU efficiency improves by 82.1% (16.2% → 29.5% of total CPU), meaning nearly double the proportion of CPU time goes to productive work rather than lock contention.
-This occurs because network saturation acts as an accidental rate governor that paces data arrival and moderates lock contention intensity.
+The reason for these improvements remains unclear.

 **The Comparative Analysis:**